intmus/inttheory22-23/_02-int-scales-keys/a1-scales.md

 ## Scales

 In unit 1, we defined moveable-do solfege as a way for us to look at the relationships between a group of pitches that are organized around a central pitch.
 In doing so, we created a *scale*, even though we didn't define it as such.
 Whenever you group any number of pitches, you create a *collection*.
-However, when you order a collection by the frequency of each pitch--more simply put, how high or low the pitches are--you create a scale.
+However, when you order a collection by the frequency of each pitch--or simply put, how high or low the pitches are--you create a scale.
 So a scale is a collection of pitches that are organized in an ascending or descending form, thereby creating a fixed intervallic pattern.
 A scale can encompass any tuning system or style of composition.

 We will explore some extended scales later in this course, but certain scales are at the core of all common practice harmony, and as a music student, you are likely already familiar with these: *major, minor, modal, pentatonic, and chromatic*.

 ### Goals for this topic:

-As you look through all of the examples below, create definitions and/or simple explanations for:
+As you listen through all of the examples below, you should:
-- the intervallic pattern of the *major* scale and all forms of *minor* scales
+- describe the pattern that determines the pitches in the *major* scale and all forms of *minor* scales regardless of starting pitch
+    - You can think of this question as how to describe the scale without using note names or solfege.
-    - why *natural, melodic,* and *harmonic* minors are named as they are
+- figure out why *natural, melodic,* and *harmonic* minors are named as they are
-- how *modes* relate to the major and minor scales
+- be able to describe how *modes* relate to the major and minor scales (or vice versa)
+- describe which modes seem "light" and "dark" and what seems to create this phenomenon
-- how major and minor *pentatonic* scales relate to the major and minor scales
+- discuss how major and minor *pentatonic* scales relate to the major and minor scales
-- the names for each scale degree (i.e. tonic) as well as the corresponding numeral notation
+- memorize the names for each scale degree (i.e. tonic) as well as the corresponding numeral notation
     - how the names for each scale degree are derived (e.g. How are dominant and subdominant scale degrees related?)
-- the Latin spelling for every solfege
+- incorporate the Latin spelling for every solfege

 ### Important notes